klausbayrhammer/poker-croupier/README.md

 - A file, usually called player\_service, that will take care of routing the requests to an object called player.
 The current game state sent as a POST variable named game\_state in JSON format.
 The game\_state needs to be decoded into a dynamic structure.
 The action POST variable specifies which function of the player is to be called.
 (Currently the only action is bet_request.)
 - The other file is usually called player, and contains a Player class (or equivalent structure in languages where there are no classes) with a single bet_request function, that returns 0.

-Furthermore you should have the following files that the deployment script will use:
-- start.sh - It should start your service.
-- stop.sh - It should stop the service.
-- config.yml - It should contain the URL on which your service can be accessed when it's running.
+The service should run out of the box when it is pushed to Heroku.
+If Heroku does not support your choice of language, and it is not possible to create a custom build pack, then it is possible to use a custom deployer service.
+It should implement the same interface as the [Hermes service](https://github.com/lean-poker/hermes)

 # How to get started as a contributor

 Check the [issues section](https://github.com/devill/poker-croupier/issues) for current tasks.
-We also have a [mailing list at Google groups](https://groups.google.com/forum/?hl=en#!forum/poker-croupier-developers).
-To understand the project structure, read the [architectural guide](https://github.com/devill/poker-croupier/wiki/Architectural-guide).

 When implementing rules, consult the Texas Hold'em rules in [English](http://www.pokerstars.com/poker/games/texas-holdem/) or  [Hungarian](http://www.pokerstars.hu/poker/games/texas-holdem/) and poker hand ranks in [English](http://www.pokerstars.com/poker/games/rules/hand-rankings/) or [Hungarian](http://www.pokerstars.hu/poker/games/rules/hand-rankings/)  pages on PokerStars.
 We wish to play sit-n-go tournaments of No Limit Texas Hold'em.